mjwestgate/mjwestgate.github.io/pages/software.md

 </a>

 **PredicTER**<br>
-A Shiny app to estimate the time taken to complete an environmental systematic review or map.
+A Shiny app to estimate the time taken to complete an environmental systematic review or map as described in <a href="https://doi.org/10.1111/cobi.13231" title="ConsBiol" target="_blank" rel="noopener">this paper by myself and Neal Haddaway</a>.
 Estimated values are derived from both the scientific literature and a survey of systematic review practitioners; but users can alter any of the input parameters to customize the estimate to their own circumstances.
 <br>
 <a href="https://predicter.org"
   title="Homepage"